ACM40960/project-Yashita101/README.md

 ### 2) Model Training and Evaluation

 This segment involves:
-- Implementing and training multiple deep learning models, including InceptionV3, ResNet50, and ANN
+- Implementing and training multiple deep learning models
 - Evaluating model performance using accuracy, precision, recall, and F1-score
-- Selecting InceptionV3 as the best-performing model
+- Selecting NASNetLarge as the best-performing model

 ### In Progress